mtgrunt/mtgrunt/README.md

 ### Here is what I'm learning:
-- 🚑 I'm coding various websites to scrap into a Python script for Covid-19 statistics.
+- 🚑 I'm coding various websites to scrap into a Python script for Covid-19.

 ### Points:
 - 🖥 I code HTML5, CSS3, Javascript and Python.